Reading Time: 9 minutes

 • SAFe (the trainer wheels of legacy orgs), Disciplined Agile, LeSS, Scrum of Scrums…

-How to get to new ways of managing
+How to get to better ways of managing

 The second insight that we have learnt is that you can’t change individual people, whether they be executive, management, or team practitioners.
 People exist within a system so we must change the system rather than the people or some amorphous concept of “culture”.

-And the third insight that experience and theory has taught us is that you can’t change a human system directly, they’re too complex.
+And the third insight that experience and theory has taught us is that you can’t change a system of humans directly, it’s too complex.
 You must change the externalities to influence the system to change.
 Change the governance, policy, KPIs, products, services, and people development.
 In other words, change how we manage the system.
 The culture and work will then change.

 Trying to change culture and work directly is futile.
 It works locally at a team level up to a point, if you can create enough white-space for change to survive.
 But beyond that point, change must be systemic.
 And fairly soon it must be systemic at an enterprise level.
 Change the governing to change the managing to change the conditions to change the system to change the work to change the behaviours to change the culture.
 It’s a causal chain, and we think management is the primary constraint.

-From our three insights into the new ways of managing, we created Teal Unicorn’s approach to driving advancement to new ways of working: the Unicorn Management Model, and our own training.
+From our three insights into the better ways of managing, we created Teal Unicorn’s approach to driving advancement to better ways of working: the Unicorn Management Model, and our own training.